 June 1, 2022

-Tune in on June 1, 2022 at 9am CEST (3am ET) for a virtual discussion featuring the world’s leading environmental scientists—including Heinz Award winners Gretchen Daily (2010), Paul Anastas (2006), and James Balog (2010).
-During this hour-long event, they will join four other sustainability trailblazers to talk about how to tackle the planetary crises, answer questions, and share solutions to climate change, protecting biodiversity, and preventing pollution.
+On June 1, 2022 the world’s leading environmental scientists—including Heinz Award winners Gretchen Daily (2010), Paul Anastas (2006), and James Balog (2010)—joined together to discuss how to tackle the planetary crises, answer questions, and share solutions to climate change, protecting biodiversity, and preventing pollution.

-This event, Guided by Science: Sustainability Champions on How to Tackle the Planetary Crises, will air on June 1 at 9am CEST (3am ET/12am PT), the day before the start of Stockholm+50, a crucial meeting to celebrate 50 years of global environmental action on June 2-3.
+This event, Guided by Science: Sustainability Champions on How to Tackle the Planetary Crises, aired on June 1, the day before the start of Stockholm+50, a crucial meeting to celebrate 50 years of global environmental action on June 2-3.
 The Stockholm+50 acts as a springboard to accelerate the implementation of the Sustainable Development Goals, the Paris Agreement on climate change, the Global Biodiversity Framework, and other essential sustainability goals.

 - Gretchen Daily, 2010 Heinz Award winner and Professor, Stanford University, Natural Capital and Conservation